Harvard-CS145/load_balancing/README.md

    1. Find the total number of flowlets in flow 1 and flow 2 in our Part 2 experiment.
 You can identify the flowlets based on five tuples and packet timestamps.
    2. Identify the paths these flowlets take.
 What's the percentage of flowlets of flow 1 on each of the four paths?
 What's the percentage of flowlets of flow 2 on each of the four paths?

-   You can add the scripts you write for this data analysis to the `analysis` folder along with the corresponding pcap files.
-Be sure to provide instructions to exercise your scripts in `analysis/analysis.md`.
+   You can add the script(s) you write for this data analysis to the `analysis` directory along with the corresponding pcap files.
+Be sure to provide instructions to exercise your script(s) in `analysis/analysis.md`.

 ### Parsing Pcap Files